catarse/catarse/README.md

 $ git clone https://github.com/catarse/catarse.git
 $ cd catarse
 $ cp config/database.sample.yml config/database.yml
 $ vim config/database.yml
 # change username/password and save
 $ bundle install
 $ rake db:create db:migrate db:seed
 $ rails server
 ```

 ### Translations

 We hope to support a lot of languages in the future.
 So we are willing to accept pull requests with translations to other languages.

 Thanks a lot to Daniel Walmsley, from http://purpose.com, for starting the internationalization and beginning the english translation.

 ## Payment gateways

-Currently, we support MoIP and PayPal through our payment engines.
+Currently, we support MoIP, PayPal and WePay through our payment engines.
 Payment engines are extensions to Catarse that implement a specific payment gateway logic.
-The two current working engines are:
+The current working engines are:
 * MoIP
 * PayPal
+* WePay

 If you have created a different payment engine to Catarse please contact us so we can link your engine here.
 If you want to create a payment engine please join our mailing list at http://groups.google.com/group/catarse-dev